RicoJia/ricojia.github.io/_posts/2026/2026-01-11-CUDA-GPU-Architecture.markdown

 - A graphics card will have 12v input, and 1.1v output to the GA102 chip.
 This could produce significant amount of heat, so we need a heat sink.
 - A graphics card also has 24 graphics memory chips (GDDR6x, GDDR7).
 In gaming, 3D models are loaded  `SSD ->  graphics memory -> L2 cache`.
+ 	-  L2 is just a hardware cache between global memory and the SMs.
+ 	- It's not directly controllable by us
   - A GA102 chip has 2 L2 Cache (3MB each), which is very limited
   - The 24 graphics memory chips transfer 384 bits/s (bus width) for`graphics memory -> L2 cache`.
 The bandwidth is 1.15Tbytes/s
   - Graphics memory chips micron GDDR6x encodes 2 bits into 1 4-voltage level bit, using PAM4 encoding.
 But now, the industry agrees to use PAM3, an encoding scheme that uses 3 voltage levels that's on GDDR7